dot-and-box/dot-and-box/README.md

 swaps c1 and c2 position

 #### clone control
+e.g.
 > c1 *-> new_c1

-Clone control c1 and creates a new one named new_c1
+clones control c1 and creates a new one with id new_c1

 #### assign value